mikehedman/ampersand-date-view/README.md

 An extension of [ampersand-input-view](https://github.com/AmpersandJS/ampersand-input-view) to create a three part date control.

 ## install
-won't work until I get this into npm!
 ```
 npm install ampersand-date-view
 ```
-until then, you can add the following line directly into the dependencies section of your package.json:
-"ampersand-date-view": "git://github.com/mikehedman/ampersand-date-view",

 ## example